-- 4.3.1 The Data Protection Officer (DPO) is responsible for carrying out the tasks set out in Article 39 of the General Data Protection Regulation (the GDPR).
+- 4.3.1 The Data Protection Officer (DPO) is responsible for carrying out the tasks set out in Article 39 of the General Data Protection Regulation (the UK GDPR).
 In summary, the DPO is responsible for: - informing and advising the school of their obligations under the data protection legislation - monitoring compliance with data protection policies - raising awareness and providing training material to employees - carrying out audits on the school's processing activities - providing advice regarding Data Protection Impact Assessments and monitoring performance - co-operating with the Information Commissioner's Office - acting as the contact point for data subjects exercising their rights - 4.3.2 The DPO shall report directly to the governing body and Senior Leadership Team and shall provide regular updates on the school's progress and compliance with the data protection legislation. - 4.3.3 The school's DPO is an external consultant who performs the role under a service contract.
-The DPO is Amber Badley, who can be contacted through the school at lcarter@ladysmithfederation.net or directly via DPO@firebirdltd.co.uk - 4.3.4 The DPO is supported in their role by a school employee, this person is known as the DPO's Data Protection Link Officer.
-All enquiries, complaints, requests and suspected breaches of security, should be referred to the Data Protection Link Officer in the first instance, who will then notify the DPO. - 4.3.5 The school's Data Protection Link Officer is Lorraine carter and can be contacted at lcarter@ladysmithfederation.net, 01392 255554.
+The DPO is Amber Badley (Firebird Data Protection Consultancy Limited), who can be contacted through the school at lcarter@ladysmithfederation.net or directly via DPO@firebirdltd.co.uk - 4.3.4 The DPO is supported in their role by a school employee, this person is known as the DPO's Data Protection Link Officer.
+All enquiries, complaints, requests and suspected breaches of security, should be referred to the Data Protection Link Officer in the first instance, who will then notify the DPO.